Particles and Waves Lab banner

 Nishanth Murugan

-Nishanth graduated with an MS degree in 2021.
-For his thesis, he worked on characterizing the hydrodynamic instabilities found in confined active suspensions.
+Nishanth graduated with an MS in 2021.
+His research characterised the hydrodynamic instabilities of confined active suspensions.
 He is currently a PhD student at Cornell University, working on the rheology of dense non-Brownian suspensions.
-Nishanth greatly enjoys playing football and badminton in his free time.

 Thesis title: Confined living fluids - The effects of active stresses, autochemotaxis and convective transport (Submitted in 2021)